Subsections

 5.6 Standard Screening Criteria

-Tables 5.1 and 5.2 show the Resolve and Xtend standard screening criteria the pipeline uses to produce cleaned event files.
-There are two types of data screening: one with time and one with event characteristics.
+Tables 5.1 and 5.2 show the Resolve and Xtend standard screening criteria that the pipeline uses to produce cleaned event files.
+There are two types of data screening: one based on time and the other on event characteristics.
 The time screening excludes intervals not suitable for the target's science study — the slew from the previous target, the Earth occultation of the target, the South Atlantic Anomaly (SAA) passages with high particle background, the Resolve ADR cooling cycles with significant spectral gain uncertainty, and event losses during the onboard data processing and telemetry.
-The files in the reference column record these time intervals, and the pipeline excludes them to include only “good time interval” or GTI.
+The files in the reference column record these time intervals, and the pipeline excludes them to include only “good time interval” (GTI).
 The data obtained during the GTI intervals still include particle background or spurious events.
-The event screening selects events that maximize X-ray signals for most objects.
+The signal-to-noise ratio of the data may increase with further screening, depending on the source characteristics, as described in Section 6.4 for Resolve data and 7.4 for Xtend data.

 Table 5.1: Resolve Standard Screening Criteria for the Cleaned Science Event Files